Christmas LoverbyAda Stuart©

 "You look like a back girl," he grinned at her.

 She sneered at him, and took a large bite of the pig.
-He watched her carefully as he just held onto his own piece.
-Licking her lips she looked him straight in the eye and challenged him to irate her further.
-Instead she was surprised to see his eyes had locked on her mouth and a strange expression was evident on his face.
+He watched her carefully while he made no attempt to eat his own piece.
+Licking her lips, she looked him straight in the eye and challenged him to irritate her further.
+Instead she was surprised to see that his eyes were focused on her mouth and his face held a strange expression.

-He seemed to have swallowed wrong as she could hear him cough.
+He seemed to have swallowed wrong and he coughed violently.

-"Oh, for god sake," her brother, Robert, said as he stepped forward and gave Eric a hard clap on his back.
+"Oh, for god sake," her brother, Robert, said as he stepped forward and gave Eric a few hard claps on his back.
 "Behave yourself.
 Both of you.
 There are tender ears present."